kunalspathak/SVE_dotnet/docs/SME.md

 - Expected good performance immediately.

 Cons:
 - C# libraries or any code within coreCLR cannot use Kleidi due to the dependency on an external library.
+Although there are lot of [external libraries](https://github.com/dotnet/runtime/tree/main/src/native/external) in .NET runtime, taking dependencies for Kleidi should provide high value to offset the maintainence cost.
 - The library may be missing relevant use cases for C#
 - Long term maintenance - what happens if the library is abandoned or simply removed?